WeTransfer/GitBuddy/README.md

 ### Generating a release
 ```
 $ gitbuddy release --help
-OVERVIEW: Create a new release including a changelog and publish comments on related issues
+OVERVIEW: Create a new release including a changelog and publish comments on related issues.

+USAGE: gitbuddy release [--changelog-path <changelog-path>] [--skip-comments] [--use-pre-release] [--target-commitish <target-commitish>] [--tag-name <tag-name>] [--release-title <release-title>] [--last-release-tag <last-release-tag>] [--base-branch <base-branch>] [--sections] [--verbose]

 OPTIONS:
-  --base-branch, -b        The base branch to compare with for generating the changelog.
-Defaults to master.
+  -c, --changelog-path <changelog-path>
-  --changelog-path, -c     The path to the Changelog to update it with the latest changes
+                          The path to the Changelog to update it with the latest changes.
-  --help                   Display available options
+  -s, --skip-comments     Disable commenting on issues and PRs about the new release.
+  -p, --use-pre-release   Create the release as a pre-release.
+  -t, --target-commitish <target-commitish>
+                          Specifies the commitish value that determines where the Git tag is created
+                          from.
+Can be any branch or commit SHA.
+Unused if the Git tag already exists.
+                          Default: the repository's default branch (usually master).
+  -n, --tag-name <tag-name>
-  --last-release-tag, -l   The last release tag to use as a base for the changelog creation.
-Default: previous tag
+                          The name of the tag.
+Default: takes the last created tag to publish as a GitHub
+                          release.
+  -r, --release-title <release-title>
-  --release-title, -r      The title of the release.
+                          The title of the release.
 Default: uses the tag name.
+  -l, --last-release-tag <last-release-tag>
+                          The last release tag to use as a base for the changelog creation.
+Default:
+                          previous tag.
+  -b, --base-branch <base-branch>
+                          The base branch to compare with for generating the changelog.
+Defaults to
+                          master.
   --sections              Whether the changelog should be split into sections.
 Defaults to false.
-  --skip-comments, -s      Disable commenting on issues and PRs about the new release
-  --tag-name, -n           The name of the tag.
-Default: takes the last created tag to publish as a GitHub release.
-  --target-commitish, -t   Specifies the commitish value that determines where the Git tag is created from.
-Can be any branch or commit SHA.
-Unused if the Git tag already exists.
-Default: the repository's default branch (usually master).
-  --use-pre-release, -p    Create the release as a pre-release
   --verbose               Show extra logging for debugging purposes
+  -h, --help              Show help information.
 ```

 The `release` command can be used to transform the latest tag into a GitHub release including the changelog as a body.